barseghyanartur/graphene-elastic/docs/index.rst

 ConnectionField example
 ~~~~~~~~~~~~~~~~~~~~~~~
+ConnectionField is the most flexible and feature rich solution you have.
+It
-ConnectionField is more flexible.
-It uses filter backends which you can tie
-to your needs the way you want in a declarative way.
+uses filter backends which you can tie to your needs the way you want in a
+declarative way.

+**Sample schema definition**

 .. code-block:: python